-Pursuant to the provisions of Section 9 (1)a) aa) an b) of Act CCXXII of 2015 on the General rules of trust services and electronic transactions, Sections 17 (1) and 19 (1) of Government Decree 451/2016 (XII.
-19.) on the Detailed rules of electronic services, and Section 3 (1) of MNB Decree 36/2017 (XII.
-27.) on the Rules of electronic communication in official matters in progress before the Magyar Nemzeti Bank ("Decree"), the legal representative of the enterprise and the applicant (client) obliged, pursuant to Section 58 (2) of Act CXXXIX Of 2013 on the Magyar Nemzeti Bank ("MNB Act"), to apply electronic communication, shall submit its application, notification or other petition by using the prescribed form available in the information system supporting the electronic administration of the MNB ("ERA System") and introduced for the procedure related to the submission in question, in the manner and with content specified therein, simultaneously uploading the attachments specified by the law and other documents required by the MNB.
+Pursuant to the provisions in subpoint aa) of point a) and point b) of Section 9 (1) of Act CCXXII of 2015 on the general rules of trust services and electronic transactions, Sections 17 (1) and 19 (1) of Government Decree 451/2016.
+(XII.
+19.) on the detailed rules of electronic services, and Section 3 (1) of MNB Decree 36/2017.
+(XII.
+27.) on the rules of electronic communication in official matters in progress before the Magyar Nemzeti Bank ("Decree"), on grounds of Section 58 (2) of Act CXXXIX of 2013 on the Magyar Nemzeti Bank ("MNB Act"), the legal representative economic operator or an applicant (client) obliged to apply electronic communication shall submit his application, notification or other petition by using the prescribed form available in the information system ensuring the electronic transactions of the MNB ("ERA System") and introduced for the procedure related to the petition in question, in the manner and with content specified therein, simultaneously uploading the attachments specified by the law and other documents required by the MNB.
 In the licensing procedures, the applications and notifications must be submitted by using the prescribed electronic copies of the appendices.
 The resolutions, requests for clarification, notices and other communications of the MNB are delivered to the financial organisations or their legal representatives by sending them to the delivery storage space.